dj-urg/AI-Dialogue-Insight-Extension/README.md

 1. **Refresh the page** - Make sure the conversation is fully loaded
 2. **Check you're logged in** - You must be logged into ChatGPT
 3. **Wait a moment** - Let the page fully load before clicking export
-4. **Use debug tool** - Open `CHATGPT_DEBUG_BOOKMARKLET.html` for detailed diagnostics
-5. **Manual extraction** - See `DEBUG_CHATGPT.md` for alternative methods

-**Debug in console (F12)**:
-- ✅ "Found conversation data in __NEXT_DATA__" - Working correctly
-- ⚠️ "Data not found on page, trying API fetch..." - Using fallback method
-- ❌ "API fetch also failed" - Both methods failed

-If both methods fail, ChatGPT may have changed their page structure.
-Use the manual extraction method in `DEBUG_CHATGPT.md`.

-### Claude: "No conversation data captured"

-**Cause**: The extension hasn't intercepted Claude API responses yet.

-**Solution**:
-1. **Refresh the page** - This triggers the API calls that the extension intercepts
-2. **Check console logs** - Open browser console (F12) and look for:
-   - ✅ "[Claude] Fetch interceptor installed" - Extension loaded correctly
-   - ✅ "[Claude] ✓ Captured conversation data" - Data captured successfully
-3. **Navigate within Claude** - Switch to another conversation and back
-4. **Verify URL** - Ensure you're on a URL matching `https://claude.ai/chat/*`

-**Debug checklist**:
-- Extension is enabled in `about:addons`
-- You're on a Claude conversation page (not the home page)
-- Browser console shows no errors
-- Content script is injected (check for "[Claude]" logs)

 ### Extension icon is grayed out or unresponsive